 Getting married on the first of any month is a strong choice as 'one' symbolizes unity and new beginnings.
 The second pairs partnership and duality.
 The third of the month is lucky worldwide as it is associated with positive vibes across ancient mysticism.
 The ancient Egyptians associated the fourth with power and protection and it's known as a good day to enter a new home.
 The fifth represents adventure and energy.
 The sixth is associated with Venus which is symbolized via passion and harmony.
 The seventh is associated with marriage as it is not easily divided.
 The ninth of the month is lucky as it is three times the power of three.

 With all these numbers, you can increase their power by adding two numbers you have an affinity with together.
 For instance, pairing two and nine for the 29th is beneficial because it is associated with companionship, compassion, teamwork, and diplomacy.

-Using numerology can also be a unique way to incorporate positive vibes into your wedding date.
+Using numerology to choose your wedding date can also be a unique way to incorporate positive vibes into your wedding day.
 Numerologists believe that your Life Path Number, which can be found by adding up digits from your birthday, defines who you are.

 Here's some quick math to help identify your Life Path Number:

-- Reduce the month, day, and year of your birthday into single digits.
+- Reduce the month, day, and year of your birthday to single digits.
 If your birth month is December, for example, add 1+2 to get 3.

 - Month: 11 = 1+1 = 2